Location & Geolocation Data Brokers

 Who buys it: Venntel's customers include ICE, CBP, FBI, DEA, and IRS.[4]
 Commercial customers include advertisers and analytics firms.

-Enforcement: On December 3, 2024, the FTC took action against Gravy and Venntel for unlawfully selling sensitive location data that tracked consumers at health facilities, places of worship, and other sensitive locations.[2]
-In January 2025, Gravy suffered a massive data breach after a hacker accessed its AWS S3 cloud storage, exposing 17 terabytes of location data.[5]
+Enforcement: The FTC took action against Gravy and Venntel on December 3, 2024, for unlawfully selling sensitive location data tracking consumers at health facilities, places of worship, and other sensitive locations.[2]
+The FTC finalized the order on January 14, 2025, prohibiting Gravy and Venntel from selling or using sensitive location data without a direct consumer relationship with affirmative opt-in consent, requiring a "sensitive location data program" identifying and blocking flagged categories, and ordering deletion of all historic precise location data and derived products.[40]
+In January 2025, simultaneously with the finalized FTC order, Gravy suffered a massive data breach after a hacker accessed its AWS S3 cloud storage, exposing approximately 17 terabytes of location data covering millions of smartphones.[5]

 Outlogic (formerly X-Mode Social)